 Don’t get me wrong.
 AI can and will do a great deal for senior citizens.
 In my recent talks on Facebook, several people pointed to the wonderful help that voice-activated AI devices such as Amazon Echo, Siri and Google Assistant can provide and this is bound to get better.
 But right now these devices really can’t provide much help based on the context of age, mental health or personal history of a user, particularly if dementia accompanies old age.

 All of this ran through my own aging mind last week when I came across a news item about a company trying out robots as companions in a senior care facility.
 Certainly, loneliness is a contributing factor in the deterioration of health in older people.
 And certainly a robot is better than no companion at all, but some senior facilities have adopted dogs, cats, and birds to cheer lonely seniors and perhaps prolong their good health.
+However, sometimes you can’t beat real friendships with people around you.
+That’s why more people seem to be spending their retirement years in care homes, such as CareAgape Senior Homes (careagapeseniorhomes.com/services/) for example.
+It connects them with people with similar interests to them and gives them the constant care that they might need.

 The senior people I have been close with would all prefer a pet goldfish to the sort of companion you see in the above photo.
 Perhaps this humanoid machine contains natural language and facial recognition: it may even recognize your grandmother’s face and be able to pronounce her name.
 Perhaps it will patiently listen to her stories as she tells them over and over again, while you will not.